MaximeThoonsen/starter-genai/README.md

 ### Create a tool - define a function

+See `src/tools.py`
-### Use a tool with OpenAI - send your function definition to openai

-### Call the function with the answer of OpenAI
+### Use a tool with OpenAI - Send your function definition to openai - Call the function to get your result

+Test it with : `python src/4_function_calling.py`